bdeckard92/dupUT/01-Class-Content/03-JavaScript/03-Algorithms/03-log-nums/README.md

 # Log Nums

-In this activity you will be writing code to create a function that prints all whole numbers from 1 to a given number.
+In this activity, you will write code to create a function that prints all whole numbers from 1 to a given number.

 ## Instructions

-- Open [Unsolved/log-nums.js](Unsolved/log-nums.js) in your code editor -- **this is the only file you will modify in this activity.**
+- Open [Unsolved/log-nums.js](Unsolved/log-nums.js) in your code editor; this is the only file you will modify in this activity.

-  - In this file you will be writing code in the body of the `logNums` function to achieve the following:
+  - In this file, you will write code in the body of the `logNums` function to achieve the following:

     - Print all numbers from `1` up to the given `nums` argument inclusive.